B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 - Second offense: 200 checkpoints
 - Three or more offenses: Warn

-### <a id="7.11"></a><span style="color: #0088CC">7.11 Illegalities in Houses and Around Houses</span>
+### <a id="7.11"></a><span style="color: #0088CC">7.11 Illegal Activities in and Around Houses</span>
-The following are <span style="color: green">permitted</span> between <span style="color:yellowgreen">**20:00 - 08:00**</span>:
+The following are <span style="color: green">allowed</span> **ONLY** between <span style="color:yellowgreen">**20:00 - 08:00**</span>:
-- Taking a kidnapped citizen to a house
+- taking a kidnapped citizen to your own house or a house where you are renting
-- Robbing a citizen in a house
+- robbing a citizen inside the robber’s house or a house where the robber is renting

-The following are <span style="color: red">prohibited</span>:
+The following are <span style="color: red">forbidden</span>:
+- kidnapping a player from their own house without prior RP with them
-- Forcing a player to take out items from personal safes
+- forcing a player to take items out of their personal safes
-- Locking the door when being chased by other people/police
+- locking the door when being chased by others/police
-- Illegal actions near houses that are not in <a href="#7.8">#7.8 Notorious Areas</a>
+- illegal actions near houses that are not in <a href="#7.8">7.8 Notorious Zones</a>
-- It is strictly forbidden to wait outside a player's house with the intention of robbing or killing them as they exit. <br>
+- It is strictly forbidden to wait for a player to exit their house, in the immediate vicinity of their home, with the purpose of robbing or killing them.
-*Example: I saw you in Grove and watched you enter your house.
-I did not interact with you until then and waited outside to rob you when you came out.
-If you interact with them and try to rob them, and they run into their house and lock the door, you are not allowed to camp outside.
-At that moment, they have violated the rule of locking a door during a chase.
-If you know that someone lives in a house in a notorious area, you have the right to wait on the nearby streets or other relatively close areas to try and rob them, but not immediately outside their house.*
+*Example: I saw you in Grove, I saw you enter a house, I didn’t interact with you until then, and I wait outside your house to rob you when you exit.
+Even if you interact and try to rob them, and they run inside and lock the door, you are not allowed to camp them.
+In that moment, they broke the rule of locking the door during a chase.
+If you know someone lives in a house in a notorious zone, you are allowed to wait on nearby streets or other relatively close areas to try to rob them — but not right at the entrance of their house.*

+<span style="color: green">Notes:</span>
+- A house is considered any form of interior with teleport or openable doors
+- Mafia HQs or places where a group mainly operates are also considered houses

 <span style="color: red">Sanctions:</span>